514: No Such Thing As A Computer Tower

 I don't know if you saw this.

-They said that 1789 was a very important year in Evian Water history.
+They said that 1789 was a very important year in Evian water history.
 And as soon as they were in France, it feels like 1789 probably was quite an important year.

 I thought that.

-Who you feel like probably had other things on his mind.
+So you feel like probably had other things on his mind.
 That was the last thing he ever did.

 I have looked for

-the Marquis de Lessert, who I'm sure was not top of the list when the revolution came, but I searched for his name.
-I searched his name.
+the Marquis de Lessert, who I'm sure was not top of the list when the revolution came, but I searched for his n I searched his name.
+There's no other, he doesn't crop up anywhere else.

-It was on this guy's land in Avian, and supposedly this nobleman had kidney stones or something, drank some of this water, and his kidney stones disappeared.
-And he was like, this is great stuff.
+I think there is some suggestion that a bit of this origin story might not be 100% true, but it is certainly it was it was on this guy's land in Avian, and supposedly this nobleman had kidney stones or something, drank some of this water, and his kidney stones disappeared and he was like, This is great stuff, and then the guy who owned the land started to sell the water.

 So weird.